0xPolygonMiden/miden-base/bin/tx-prover/README.md

-# Miden transaction prover CLI
+# Miden transaction prover

-A CLI to control both workers and proxy for the Miden's remote transaction prover.
+A service for generating Miden transaction proofs on-demand.
+It includes a CLI to control both workers and proxy for the Miden's remote transaction prover service, and a client, `RemoteTransactionProver` to interact with the service from a Rust codebase.

 The worker is a gRPC service that can receive transaction witnesses and returns the proof.
 It can only handle one request at a time and returns an error if is already in use.